albert-espin/stratside/README.md

-# Stratside, the Puzzle Defense Game where you Save Planets from a Side-Scrolling Gravity-Changing Enemy, is Coming to Steam on 2020!
+# Stratside, the Puzzle Defense Game where you Save Planets from a Side-Scrolling Gravity-Changing Enemy!

 ## Forget the Hordes of Dummy Enemies of Traditional Tower Defense Games, and Get Ready to Challenge a Single Enemy Mastermind – Better Quality than Quantity!